-The Accelerated Option (AO) is for students in the Evening & Weekend MBA Program who have previously completed the requisite business coursework at graduate undergraduate institutions and thus are able to waive certain core courses and graduate with fewer credits than a Traditional Evening & Weekend MBA student.
-Admittance into the occurs exclusively through the program AO application process. students may matriculate in any quarter and have up to four years to complete their MBA.
+The Accelerated Option (AO) is for students in the Evening & Weekend MBA Program who have previously completed the requisite business coursework at graduate or undergraduate institutions and thus are able to waive certain core courses and graduate with fewer credits than a Traditional Evening & Weekend MBA student.
+Admittance into the program occurs exclusively through the application process.
+AO students may matriculate in any guarter and have up to four years to complete their MBA.
 This highly flexible curriculum allows students who hold full-time jobs to tailor the program to meet their individual interests and needs.